 Steps for Choosing Homeschool Curriculum

 I don’t know about you, but I can’t rest in any decision unless I know for sure that God is behind it.
 I’ve learned this lesson the hard way.
-A little, “what do you think, God” kinda prayer thrown in after I’ve written the check really isn’t the kind of prayer that is going to help me.
+A little “What do you think, God?” kinda prayer thrown in after I’ve written the check really isn’t the kind of prayer that is going to help me.
 I suspect you’ve learned the same.

 So let’s do this thing right from the start.
 Pray and ask God to specifically reveal to you which items to buy for your family.
 Ask Him to show you the answers to the questions below.
 Then have faith that He will!

-Step 2: Evaluate MOM’S needs.
+Step 2: Evaluate MOM’s needs

 Yes, you read that right.
-Haven’t you heard the saying, “If momma ain’t happy, nobody’s happy?”
+Haven’t you heard the saying, “If Momma ain’t happy, nobody’s happy?”
 You know it’s true.
-The main point here is that mom is the teacher.
+The main point here is that Mom is the teacher.
 If she buys a curriculum that requires 2-3 crafts a day and she HATES crafts, how long do you think it will take before the curriculum is in the trash?
 No matter how good someone says it is, if you open the curriculum and it gives you hives, DON’T BUY IT!

 I promise that there are enough curriculum options out there that you can find one that meets your unique personality.
 Don’t feel guilty about that.
 Your kids will love to learn if you are excited about it, too.
-If you dread every moment, 180 days will seem like and eternity and you will long to put your kids on the yellow bus next fall.
+If you dread every moment, 180 days will seem like an eternity and you will long to put your kids on the yellow bus next fall.